tungli/F5170-julia/3_Motion/README.md

 If you are not comfortable with using a blackbox solver, this is the way for you.
 Try googling "Boris leapfrog" and implementing it in your code.

 ## Implementation
+Download the [motion.jl](https://github.com/tungli/F5170-julia/blob/master/3_Motion/motion.jl) file and run Julia REPL.
+Download the packages DifferentialEquations and Plots using the Julia package manager (``using Pkg`, then Pkg.add("Plots"),...).
+Type `include("PATH TO motion.jl")`.

 We will be using the brilliant **DifferentialEquations.jl** package.
 Take a look at the [tutorial](http://docs.juliadiffeq.org/latest/tutorials/ode_example.html#Defining-Parameterized-Functions-1).
 By following the same procedure we solve our problem.
 Let us look at it in parts: